-Next they applied 5a- DHT topically to the same region.
-This also produced a larger and darker macule, or increase in size of the flank organ. ‘
+Next, they applied 5a- DHT topically to the same region.
+This also produced a larger and darker macule or increase in the size of the flank organ. ‘

 The researchers also applied the gamma-linoleic acid topically to the flank organ region in normal hamsters that had not been castrated.
 This also suppressed growth.

 Based on these observations, the researchers concluded that the size increase of the hamster flank organ depends on the formation of DHT.
-The fact that gamma linoleic acid was able to suppress the macule discoloration in castrated and normal hamsters supports it’s ability to block the 5a-reductase enzyme which converts testosterone to DHT.
+The fact that gamma-linoleic acid was able to suppress the macule discoloration in castrated and normal hamsters supports its ability to block the 5a-reductase enzyme, converting testosterone to DHT.

-The studies discussed above provide positive support for the benefits of gamma linoleic acid to help improve hair loss conditions.
-They suggest that this fatty acid improves blood circulation, improves skin penetration for topical hair growth treatments and may also work as a natural DHT inhibitor.
-Further studies on humans and the use of GLA exclusively are needed to form more solid conclusions on it’s ability to improve various types of hair loss issues.
+The studies discussed above provide positive support for the benefits of gamma-linolenic acid to help improve hair loss conditions.
+They suggest that this fatty acid improves blood circulation, improves skin penetration for topical hair growth treatments, and may also work as a natural DHT inhibitor.
+Further studies on humans and the use of GLA exclusively are needed to form more solid conclusions on its ability to improve various types of hair loss issues.

 FAQ – Gamma Linoleic Acid for Hair Growth

 The studies above only suggest that GLA has the potential to improve hair loss conditions.
-Yet, there are many variables that need to be investigated more closely through further research.
-Surely, the intake of the fatty acid through diet would be one area.
-It is not clear how effective, or what intake amounts would produce significant growth.
-If you are interested in improving your GLA intake this should be done for general health reasons.
+Yet, many variables need to be investigated more closely through further research.
+Surely, the intake of fatty acid through diet would be one area.
+It is not clear how effective or what intake amounts would produce significant growth.
+If you are interested in improving your GLA intake, this should be done for general health reasons.
 Besides the foods listed earlier, other good sources include oatmeal and black currant seed oil.

-What are the benefits of gamma linoleic acid for other areas of health besides hair loss?
+What are the benefits of gamma-linolenic acid for other areas of health besides hair loss?

-Should I increase my intake gamma linoleic acid for hair loss?
+Should I increase my intake of gamma-linolenic acid for hair loss?
 Will this actually block DHT and help me grow new hair?

 The research studies above suggest a high potential for GLA to improve hair loss conditions.
 However, they don’t discuss the effects of consuming this fatty acid through diet.
-As GLA passes through the intestinal tract, it is not clear how the compound is affected by digestive processes in order to benefit the follicles.
-Increasing your intake of Gamma linoleic acid for hair growth should be done to benefit your body on a holistic level, not to just target the hair follicles.
+As GLA passes through the intestinal tract, it is unclear how the compound is affected by digestive processes to benefit the follicles.
+Increasing your intake of Gamma linoleic acid for hair growth should be done to benefit your body on a holistic level, not to target the hair follicles.